 Warwick School has a long tradition of supporting local and national charities.
-In recent years we are proud to have built links with Ridgway School in Warwick, and also supported Falcon Camps, Kissing it Better, and Cord.
-In 2014/15 Warwick School raised over £11,000 for Brass for Africa.
-Our charity for 2015/16 is the Dominic Community Foundation.
+In recent years we are proud to have built links with Ridgway School in Warwick, and also supported Falcon Camps, Kissing it Better, Cord and Brass for Africa.

 A Warwick School parent, Graham Smith, told me about a project in Uganda, teaching music to street children, AIDS victims and orphans.
 I immediately thought of the plastic trombones invented by Old Warwickian, Huw Rashleigh which are brightly coloured, light and virtually indestructible; perfect for Africa.
 A two line email to his company resulted in the generous offer of thirty trombones; they also asked if I would deliver the instruments and act as an un-official ambassador.

 I returned to Uganda with a party of thirteen musicians from Warwick School, spending ten days working with children in four orphanages in the slums of Kampala, including two homes exclusively for the mentally and physically handicapped: This was one of the most powerful and humbling experiences of my life.
 Uganda is amongst the poorest countries on earth; furthermore, as a result of AIDS and recent conflicts, 60% of children in Kampala are orphans.
 Despite abject poverty the orphanages are happy places and the children are proud, confident and totally inspiring.